 Process: Separate students into small groups of four to six students.
 Tell students they will have 15 minutes to decide which six passengers out of 10 to move into a lifeboat after an ocean liner hits an iceberg.
-If they can't reach a group decision in 15 minutes, all of the passengers will drown and the team will lose the game.
-(All directions/materials provided on pages 15-16 or https://www.rjzafft.com/single-post/2016/09/07/Test.)
+If they can't reach a group decision in 15 minutes, all of the passengers will be thrown overboard, and the team will lose the game.
+(All directions/materials provided on pages 18-19)